Honda NSX buying guide - Honda NSX buying checkpoints

-276bhp, 168mph Japanese supercar for £15-30K?
-With early examples available for hot hatch money, is owning the first genuinely usable supercar a painless experience?
+276bhp, Japanese supercar for £15-30K?
+With early models available for hot hatch money, is owning the first usable supercar worth it?

 As ever, history is all.
 Some Honda dealers used to have NSX-centre status, but recent work is more likely to have been done by a specialist.
 Most NSXs will have been well looked after, but expert knowledge is vital to their wellbeing.

 One other word of warning.
 The NSX might be as dependable as a Civic, but its running costs are more like a Ferrari’s because parts can be very expensive.
 Graham Horgan of NSX specialist Plans Motorsport says that while the basic servicing is not dear, there’s usually something else to be done and owners should expect to spend £1000 a year on maintenance.
 The US is a source of cheaper parts, though: ‘Typically they’ll cost the same in dollars as pounds,’ he says.